-11.1 ESTABLISHMENT OF ORIGIN
+11.2 ESTABLISHMENT OF ORIGIN

-- 11.1.1 The donor stallions were resident for the period specified in brackets, immediately prior to semen collection, on premises where clinical cases of the following diseases have not occurred during that period:
+- 11.2.1 The donor stallions were resident for the period specified in brackets, immediately prior to semen collection, on premises where clinical cases of the following diseases have not occurred during that period:

+- vesicular stomatitis (21 days)

 - equine infectious anaemia (3 months)

-- equine viral arteritis (30 days).
+- equine viral arteritis (30 days)

+- contagious equine metritis (2 months), and

+- Salmonella abortus-equi (3 months).

-11.2 COLLECTION CENTRE
+11.3 COLLECTION CENTRE

-11.2.1 The donor stallion was resident at the time of collection on a semen collection centre approved by an Official Veterinarian according to the appended standard MAF standard for equine semen collection centres collecting semen for export to New Zealand.
-Date of entry into collection centre:
+11.3.1 The donor stallion was resident at the time of collection on a semen collection centre approved by an Official Veterinarian according to the appended standard MAF standard for equine semen collection centres collecting semen for export to New Zealand.

+Date of entry into the semen collection centre: